tomba-io/author-finder/README.md

 - Monitor your Tomba usage dashboard
 - Consider Tomba's pricing tiers for volume usage

+## FAQ

+### General Questions

+**Q: What does author finding do?**
+A: Author finding analyzes web pages to identify and extract author information, including names, contact details, social profiles, and professional information from articles, blog posts, and content pages.

+**Q: What types of pages work best for author detection?**
+A: Blog posts, articles, author pages, team pages, and content with clear bylines work best.
+Pages with structured author information yield the most comprehensive results.

+**Q: What information can I extract about authors?**
+A: You can get author names, email addresses, social media profiles, bio information, job titles, and links to other authored content.

+### Technical Questions

+**Q: How many URLs can I process at once?**
+A: You can process up to 1000 URLs per run.
+For optimal performance, process 20-50 URLs per batch.

+**Q: What URL formats are supported?**
+A: Any valid HTTP/HTTPS URL can be processed.
+Blog posts, article pages, and author bio pages typically yield the best results.

+**Q: What if a page doesn't have clear author information?**
+A: Some pages may return limited or no author data.
+This is normal for pages without bylines or clear authorship attribution.

+### Business Applications

+**Q: How can this help with content marketing?**
+A: Find contact information for authors in your industry to build relationships, guest posting opportunities, and content partnerships.

+**Q: Is this useful for journalism or research?**
+A: Yes!
+Identify and contact authors, researchers, and experts for interviews, quotes, or collaboration opportunities.

+**Q: Can I use this for influencer outreach?**
+A: Absolutely!
+Discover content creators and thought leaders in your space, then get their contact information for partnership opportunities.

 ## Keywords

 author finder, email discovery, content attribution, author identification, web scraping, contact extraction, email verification, author detection, content marketing, influencer outreach, research tool, author analysis, email outreach